-Renée received her MSc from the Vrije Universiteit (VU) (1999, cum laude) and her PhD from the University of Amsterdam (UvA) (2005, also cum laude).
-She performed her PhD training with Anton Berns at the Netherlands Cancer Institute and did a postdoc with Roel Nusse at Stanford University.
+Renée received her MSc from the Vrije Universiteit (1999, cum laude) and her PhD from the University of Amsterdam (2005, also cum laude).
+She did her PhD with Anton Berns at the Netherlands Cancer Institute and was a postdoc with Roel Nusse at Stanford University.

 In 2013 she was appointed as MacGillavry fellow and tenure track assistant professor at the UvA.
 She was promoted to associate professor (with tenure) in 2017.